 Carnegie Foundation Privacy Statement

-The Carnegie Foundation processes personal information and other data in accordance with applicable legislation.
-With effect from 25 May 2018, the General Data Protection Regulation (GDPR) will enter into force.
-This means that, from this date onwards, the same privacy legislation will apply across the whole of the European Union (EU).
-The Dutch name for the GDPR is: Algemene verordening gegevensbescherming (AVG).
+The Carnegie Foundation processes personal data and other information in accordance with applicable legislation.
+As of May 25, 2018, the General Data Protection Regulation (GDPR) applies.
+This means that from that date, the same privacy legislation is in force throughout the European Union (EU).
+The GDPR is also known by its Dutch name: Algemene Verordening Gegevensbescherming (AVG).

-Your privacy matters a lot to us and we handle your personal data with care.
-Below, you will find details of exactly what you can expect from us and the rules we apply.
+We highly value your privacy and handle your personal data with care.
+Below you will find exactly what you can expect from us and the rules we adhere to.

 1. Applicability

-This Privacy Statement applies to the processing of personal information (hereinafter referred to as personal data) provided by visitors, guests, library members, donors, associates and other contacts as well as data obtained through visits to and the use of the websites www.vredespaleis.nl and www.peacepalacelibrary.nl.
+This Privacy Statement applies to the processing of personal information (hereinafter: personal data) provided by visitors (including researchers and library members), as well as data obtained from visiting and using the website www.peacepalacelibrary.nl.

 3. Controller

-The controller responsible for processing data is the Carnegie Foundation (Carnegie-Stichting), Carnegieplein 2, 2517 KJ, The Hague, registered in the trade register of the Haaglanden Chamber of Commerce under number 41149745.
-The Peace Palace Visitors’ Centre and the webshop are also part of the Carnegie Foundation.
+The controller for data processing is the Carnegie Foundation, Carnegieplein 2, 2517 KJ The Hague, registered with the Chamber of Commerce for Haaglanden under number 41149745.
+The Peace Palace Library is part of the Carnegie Foundation.

 4. What personal data does the Carnegie Foundation process?